Skip to main content

 Jason Thomas

-Sage Gateshead announced today that James Thomas will take up the role of Director of Royal Northern Sinfonia & Classical Programme in the autumn this year.
+The Glasshouse International Centre for Music announced today that James Thomas will take up the role of Director of Royal Northern Sinfonia & Classical Programme in the autumn this year.
 He joins from Manchester Camerata where he is Creative Director.

-James Thomas, incoming Director of Royal Northern Sinfonia and Classical Programme said: “Ever since I was a professional musician, chamber orchestras have always had a special place in my heart, so I’m delighted to be joining RNS and Sage Gateshead at an exciting time.
+James Thomas, incoming Director of Royal Northern Sinfonia and Classical Programme said: “Ever since I was a professional musician, chamber orchestras have always had a special place in my heart, so I’m delighted to be joining RNS and The Glasshouse at an exciting time.
 Chamber orchestras are at the forefront of innovation and change and this is a unique orchestra in an amazing part of the UK.
 I can see an exciting and inclusive future for music in the region”

 Dinis Sousa, Principal Conductor, Royal Northern Sinfonia said: “I’m really excited that James is joining us at RNS.
 This has been a big year for us, with newly appointed players and exciting new projects, and I’m looking forward to working with James to continue to develop the work that the orchestra does at home, regionally and internationally.